MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/reference/HcsCreateComputeSystem.md

 `id`

-Unique Id identifying the compute system
+Unique Id identifying the compute system.

 `configuration`

-JSON document specifying the settings of the [compute system](./../SchemaReference.md#ComputeSystem)
+JSON document specifying the settings of the [compute system](./../SchemaReference.md#ComputeSystem).
+The compute system document is expected to have a `Container`, `VirtualMachine` or `HostedSystem` property set since they are mutually exclusive.

 `operation`

-The handle to the operation that tracks the create operation
+The handle to the operation that tracks the create operation.

 `securityDescriptor`

-Optional security descriptor specifying the permissions on the compute system.
-If not specified, only the caller of the function is granted permissions to perform operations on the compute system.
+Reserved for future use, must be `NULL`.

 `computeSystem`